-Shellac is a great tool for finishers and restorers because it has a myriad number of uses for furniture.
+Shellac is a great tool for finishers and restorers alike because it has a myriad number of uses for furniture.
 This short blog will aim to quickly familiarize you with its applications in a professional restoration shop setting.
-That being said, this is merely an academic summation; I would strongly recommend you go out, buy your own shellac, and practice on some test pieces of 400 sanded grit boards.
+That being said, this is merely an academic summation, and I would strongly recommend you go out, buy your own shellac, and practice on some test pieces of 400 sanded grit boards.
 Experience is the best teacher.

 Shellac is a natural resin produced by an arboreal insect called the Lac Bug.
 Today Lac Bugs are farmed on trees in both India and Indonesia, and their resin is used for: pill coatings in the pharmacology industry, an additive mixed into candy and edible products, and it is refined into dry flakes for wood finishing.
 In reference to its chemistry, Shellac liquid and shellac flakes are both soluble in an alcohol solvent.
 They are not compatible with water, lacquer thinner, or direct mixing with oil or organic petroleum solvents.

 Traditionally, restorers sourced bags of refined flakes and melted them down ahead of time before restoring a piece of furniture.
 Melted flakes gives a restorer control of the shellac viscosity, working properties, and some interesting color choices.
 For example, flakes can be purchased in a variety of states of refinement with different wax contents.
 The higher the wax content, the easier is can be applied by hand because the shellac is more malleable and can be burnished more easier via French polishing.
 This makes sense, because more wax means less friction during application.